Bahmni/bahmni-lite-e2e-tests/README.md

 # Execution
 * npm install
-* `gauge run --tags 'core' specs -v`
+* `gauge run specs --env qa04 -v -p --tags smoke`
+> `--env` allows us to choose the environment on which the tests can run.
+These are the subfolders of the env folder with relevant property files.
+> `-v` runs the tests in the verbose mode
 > `--tags` allows us to choose the tests to run from the test suite.
-    In this command we are running only the `Bahmni core product` tests from the test suite.
+    In this command we are running only the `smoke` tests from the test suite.

 > The HTML reports can be found in `./reports/html-report` after the run.